PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 Note that:

+* Some clusters might not allow for specific settings (e.g. `temporary_disk_space`), if you get an error that the setting is not allowed, simply remove the line that causes the issue.
 * Remember to add ``|`` after ``customized_text:``;
 * As customized texts will be directly copied to the script ``participant_job.sh`` (without translation), please remember to add any necessary prefix before the option, e.g., ``#$`` for SGE clusters.
 * For values with numbers only (without letters), it's recommended to quote the value,